 Dahlias provide a dazzling burst of late summer colour at Anglesey Abbey right up until the first frosts of autumn.

-Lord Fairhaven created the Dahlia Garden in 1952.
+Lord Fairhaven created the Dahlia Garden in 1952 as a showpiece, ideal to show off to guests after a busy day racing.
 It's sweeping design means that it is not possible to see the end of the border from either entrance, you just have to explore to see what comes next.

 The border contains approximately seventy varieties of dahlia, with 250 plants needed to fill the garden, all of which are grown by our team of gardeners.